 Asides from tapeworms, these are the next common you can find in cats.

 Although these are commonly found in dogs, cats are also able to get hookworms.
-They are little, and similar to tapeworms resides in the small intestine of an animal.
+They are little, and similar to tapeworms reside in the small intestine of an animal.
 Hookworms survive on the blood of an animal which can lead to anemia.

 Animals can get infected with hookworms through skin contact or ingestion.